-This post compares New York City boat tours and cruises to help you choose which one, if any, are best for you, including hop-on-hop-off tourist cruises, dinner cruises, sailboats and much more.
-We even provide a free and almost free option.
+This post compares New York City boat tours and cruises to help you choose the best one.
+We will provide details about hop-on-hop-off tourist cruises, dinner cruises, sailboats and much more.
+In addition to these services, we will also cover a free and almost free option.

 Probably the most popular of the cruise service companies, the Circle Line offers 3 different main sightseeing tours around Manhattan, as well as a number of themed tours, such as a sunset tour.

 Cruises run daily and run from 1 – 3 hours in length.
 The commentary is provided throughout the tour, and there is a bar on board where guests can purchase drinks.
 All Circle Line boats leave from 42nd Street on the Hudson River.

 The cost of the trip varies depending on which cruise you select.
 However, Circle Line Cruises are included for free on the New York Pass, Explorer Pass, and City Pass, so guests can really save money by taking advantage of one of the tourist passes!

 This company currently has a 4 ½ out of 5 stars rating on TripAdvisor and Get Your Guide (see the reviews for all of their tours).
 Although there are some negative reviews, they definitely don’t represent the typical experience with Circle Line Cruises.
 An overwhelming majority of customers felt that the views and commentary provided on their cruise were excellent.